TeaGuns/teaguns-personal/_posts/2020-09-16-how-were-building-the-club-fund.markdown

 We hope the rest of the industry takes this to heart — founders raising funds, you should keep in mind who helped you get your startups to where they are now.
 Make a commitment to the futures of your team, and give them a chance to be involved in the potentially life changing results of investing.

-### Optionality for Founders

-SAFE notes have been the standard for early stage investments for quite a while now, but they aren't always what's best for founders.
-To address this, we're creating a brand new funding instrument and we will be sharing more details about it in the weeks to come.

 ### Initial Commitments

 We've already committed to a number of great companies which will be included in the first quarter of the fund.